-In giving you some photo tips from my e-books over the past two weeks, I had a regular visitor write to me asking about tripods.
+I recently had a regular website visitor write to me asking about tripods.
 The question was mostly about which tripod would be best for his circumstances, but the conversation reminded me that I’d better slip in one of my most talked about tips and one that I revisit pretty regularly.
 Stated simply, if you want the Number One secret to improving your landscape images it is to simply use a tripod.
 Every pro landscape photographer I know uses one at least 90% of the time.
-To understand more of the reasons a tripod can help, click on a blog I did a while back explaining why I use one about 90% of the time for landscapes.